weiran-aitech/shift_schedule/README.md

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/181852021-45e3dec2-4bf8-42b8-ab56-0e08492d99c3.png)
-In this shift schedule，each employee works for 40 hours a week.
+In this shift schedule, each employee works for 40 hours a week.
 Shifts assigned to each employee are spaced by at least 24 hours.

 Email:weiran.aitech@gmail.com